GC Biaschesi

 GC Biaschesi is a Swiss football club from the town of Biasca in Canton Ticino, the Italian-speaking region of Switzerland.
-The team currently plays in Liga 1., the third highest tier in the Swiss football pyramid.
+The team currently plays in Liga 3., the third amateur tier in the Swiss football pyramid.
 The club narrowly missed out on promotion to the Challenge League after losing a play off match in May 2008, against FC Stade Nyonnais.
-Finished the 2008/2009 season in 13th position.
+Finished the 2024/2025 season in 3rd position.

 Stadium

 GC Biaschesi play their home games at Campo Sportivo "Al Vallone".
 The total capacity is 2,850.
 The stadium has 350 seats and 2,500 standing places.